(Last updated on: 28/11/2022)

 I live in England so it’s a given that I’m not a huge fan of the rain.
 Usually I would avoid destinations during their rainy season, but after reading that in Costa Rica this generally equates to a daily afternoon storm, I thought this could work for us.
 It would allow baby Isla the opportunity to have her afternoon nap.
 So after stocking up the USB with films and packing our raincoats we prepared for a couple of hours a day of rain….

-This is not what we found on our first stop in Costa Rica, however!
+This is not what we found on our first stop in Costa Rica with a baby, however!
 Monteverde is located high in the mountains and is literally in the clouds.
 Whilst the views on a bright sunny morning (the clouds were generally beginning to emerge as we woke up at about 7am) are beautiful, you are more likely to spend your time watching spectacular thunderstorms than you are gazing across the mountain-scape.

 Rain aside, this was actually a pretty good start to the trip for our baby.
-It wasn’t too hot or humid and there are lots of opportunities to go out hiking (with our Babybjorn carrier which we LOVE- read my review here) and wildlife spotting, which is one Isla’s favourite things to do!
+It wasn’t too hot or humid and there are lots of opportunities to go out hiking and wildlife spotting, which is one Isla’s favourite things to do!

 Arenal with a baby